MobiKin

 • Navigate to "This PC" or "My Computer" and double-click the name of your phone.

-• Open the "DCIM" folder, select the images, and copy-paste them to the connected USB drive.
+• Open the "DCIM" folder, select the pics, and copy-paste them to the connected USB drive.

-Part 3: How to Transfer Photos from Android to Flash Drive Conveniently [Specialized]
+Part 3: How to Transfer Photos from Android to Flash Drive Flexibly [Specialized]

-* Transfer photos from Android to flash drive without quality loss.
+* Swift: Transfer photos from Android to flash drive quickly without quality loss.

-* Display images in an informative way for easy sorting.
+* Classified: Display images in an informative way for easy sorting.

-* Copy data from computer to Android flexibly.
+* Convenient: Copy data from computer to Android flexibly.

-* Apply to various items, including images, music, videos, contacts, SMS, call logs, books, etc.
+* Widely Supported: Apply to various items, including images, music, videos, contacts, SMS, call logs, books, etc.

-* Manage Android devices smartly with foolproof operations.
+* Manageable: Manage Android devices smartly with foolproof operations.

-* Back up and restore Android devices in one touch.
+* 1-click backup & restore: Back up and restore Android devices in one touch.

 android assistant for win android assistant for mac

-How to transfer pictures from Android to flash drive with Assistant for Android?
+Can you transfer pictures from Android to flash drive with MobiKin Assistant for Android?
+Here are the steps:

-Initiate the Android manager software you downloaded.
+Step 1.
+Initiate - Initiate the Android manager software after the download.
 The initial interface will prompt you to hook up your Android device to the computer using a USB cable.

 run mobikin assistant for android

-Navigate to "Photos" > "Camera" in the left menu, and all images will be listed on the right.
-Finally, choose any pictures you require and click "Export" in the top menu before saving them on your flash drive.
+Step 3.
+Select & Transfer - Navigate to "Photos" > "Camera" in the left menu, and all images will be listed on the right.
+Finally, choose any pictures you require and click "Export" in the top menu before setting the USB flash drive as the destination.

 transfer photos from android to flash drive with assistant for android

-Part 4: How to Transfer Photos from Photo Gallery to Flash Drive via OTG Cable
+Part 4: How to Transfer Photos from Android Phone to Flash Drive via OTG

 OTG (On-The-Go) adapters allow you to connect a USB flash drive to your Android phone directly, facilitating access to internal storage for transferring photos to USB sticks.
 Additionally, OTG enables photo transfers between your phone and camera.